Different Types of Mortgage Loans - A Comparative Guide

 Understanding Interest Rates

-What is a rate lock?
+What is a Rate Lock?

-Comparing Loan Term Options
+A Loan Term Breakdown

 Compared to a 30-year mortgage, a 15- or 10-year mortgage term would equate to higher monthly payments.
 But you’ll be saving thousands over the life of your loan term.
 That savings comes in the form of interest payments.